A Beadboard Wallpaper Tutorial

 Step 3: Draw a horizontal line where you want your wallpaper to stop

-Since the wallpaper was only going to cover the bottom 2/3 of the wall, we used a level to draw a horizontal line at 64″ across all four walls.
+Since the wallpaper was only going to cover the bottom 2/3 of the wall, we used a long level to draw a horizontal line at 64″ across all four walls.
 This acted as a reference point when we went to hang the wallpaper.
 (If you’re applying the wallpaper to the entire wall, skip this step.)

 Step 4: Measure & Cut the wallpaper